awebox/awebox/README.md

 This software has been developed in collaboration with the company Kiteswarms Ltd. The company has also supported the project through research funding.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 642682 (_AWESCO_)
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 642682 (_AWESCO_), as well as by the German DFG via Grant No 525018088 (_MAWERO_).

 ## Citing `awebox`
 Please use the following citation: